Who We Are

 Ellen Bronfman Hauptman

-Ellen Bronfman Hauptman is Co-Chairman of Andell Inc., a private investment firm and family office that she controls with her husband, Andrew Hauptman.
-Andell’s activities are divided between direct holdings in public and private companies and partnerships with top-tier investment managers around the globe.
+Ellen Bronfman Hauptman is Co-Chairman of Andell Holdings, a private investment firm and family office that she controls with her husband, Andrew Hauptman.
+Andell invests directly in private and public companies as well as in real estate.

-In addition to this work, Ellen is involved in numerous philanthropic pursuits, having launched a number of programs and initiatives.
-She is a Co-Founder of the Hauptman Family Foundation and a Co-Founder and Board Member of City Year Los Angeles, an education-focused nonprofit that engages young people from diverse backgrounds for a year of full-time community service in our nation’s most challenged schools.
+Ellen is deeply involved in numerous philanthropic pursuits, having launched a number of programs and initiatives.
+She is a Co-Founder of the Bronfman Hauptman Foundation which is dedicated to social justice, advancements in education, and environmental protection, and supports many other philanthropic and civic causes.
+She is also a Co-Founder and Board Member of City Year Los Angeles, an education-focused nonprofit that engages young people from diverse backgrounds for a year of full-time community service in our nation’s most challenged schools.
 She also helped create Andell Family Sundays, an initiative to involve low-income families and children in the arts at the Los Angeles County Museum of Art.
-Ellen is a member of the Natural Resources Defense Council’s Los Angeles Leadership Council, and Common Sense Media’s Los Angeles Advisory Council.
+Ellen is passionate about the environment being a member of the Natural Resources Defense Council’s Los Angeles Leadership Council and Conservation International’s Leadership Council.
+She is also a member of Visionary Women’s Visionary Circle.
 Previously, Ellen worked as a producer and film buyer for documentary and feature films at Cineplex Odeon, a North American-based theatrical exhibitor.
 She is a graduate of Yale University.

 Stephen Bronfman is the Executive Chairman of Claridge Inc., where he has spent more than 20 years guiding the firm’s investment strategy and seeking out unique business opportunities both locally and globally.
 He is equally committed to environmental, cultural and community causes and, with his wife, Claudine, co-chairs the Claudine and Stephen Bronfman Family Foundation.